SurgentFoxy/ReactResume/README.md

     If coding person than follow these steps:
         a.
 Navigate to App.js
         b.
 Inside App Function you will see HTML code of all the headings
         c.
-Add Heading in <h1> as others are displayed.
+Add Heading in {h1} tag as others are displayed.
         d.
-Add your data in <p>.
+Add your data in {p} tag.
     If unaware of coding than follow these steps:
         a.
 Email me at: ammarkhan9094@gmail.com
         b.
 I may response within 24Hours and will try to help you make a professtional CV